 Nick Young leads the firm's Property Insurance service line.
-He is also the Regional Senior Partner for the London Minster Court office.
+He is also the Regional Senior Partner for the London Walbrook office.
 He joined legacy firm Davies Arnold Cooper upon qualification in 1990 and was made a partner in 1996.

 He specialises in property, energy, construction and engineering claims, including recoveries and policy coverage, as well as South American insurance/reinsurance disputes and fraudulent claims, notably arson.